tdelc/vizsurvey/README.md

 annual or quarterly data, enriched with both interviewer-specific variables and a wide array of survey variables.

-The package outputs a user-friendly dashboard that highlights anomalies—defined as deviations from expected norms—either by year or by interviewer.
+The package outputs a user-friendly dashboard that highlights anomalies, defined as deviations from expected norms, either by domain or by interviewer.
 A central feature of the tool is its heatmap visualization, which allows users to quickly detect patterns of irregularities across interviewers and variables, helping to identify potential data quality